hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Database Access and Cloud Storage/Searching for Players and Teams.md

 ## Searching with Cloud Code

-You can also search for Teams and Players in the *Cloud Code*, while your game executes the requests and responses.
-You can use this powerful capability to allow your users to find each other using events you've set up through Cloud Code.
+You can also search for Teams and Players in *Cloud Code*, while your game executes the requests and responses.
+You can use this powerful capability to allow your users to find each other using Events you've set up through Cloud Code.

 We'll need to create a custom collection which keeps track of our user's ID and Username.
 To create a custom collection that saves your player details, do this:

 1. Create a Runtime collection.
-2. In your registration response have some Cloud Code which saves the player's ID and Username upon successful registration.
+2. In your registration response, have some Cloud Code which saves the player's ID and Username upon successful registration.
 Here's our example code:

 Registration Response Cloud Code:

 ```
 if(Spark.getData().error === null){
     //Load user details collection, pass in collection name